 - policy development

-The Fellowship is specifically interested in the coordination of these roles across the public, nonprofit, and philanthropic sectors.
+The Fellowship is specifically interested in the coordination of these roles across the public and nonprofit sectors.

 This is a full-time, 20-month, employment-based Fellowship, where Fellows will be: